If you need assistance with the application please contact CESL Admissions at firstname.lastname@example.org or 1-520-621-3637.

 - Literate in their first language.

 - If you don't have proof of MMR, print the Immunization Record Form and get at least one vaccine before you apply to the Part-Time: Community Program (Day or Evening).
 For more information about where to obtain the vaccines, please visit the Pima County Health Department website at PCHD Immunization Clinics, or go to your local drugstore.

 - I-20s are not usually provided for this program.
-The only exception is for students who live in the border region between the U.S. and Mexico.
+The only exception is for students who live south of the border.
 These students need to obtain a commuter visa and must apply for an I-20 in order to obtain the student visa in order to commute regularly between the U.S. and Mexico for the purpose of studying.
 There are additional costs associated with these immigration documents and you need to apply at least five weeks before the beginning of the program.

 - Course offerings are contingent upon minimum enrollment.

 - A Certificate of Participation from the University of Arizona's Center for English as A Second Language is awarded for each course successfully completed upon request and payment.